Daisuke Ono shows a renewed confidence as an artist in the compelling concept mini-album “STARGAZER“.

 On the other hand, OnoD keeps on adding new elements or trying new music genres as a solo artist.

 When the song hit its last chorus, I was already singing along to the chants in it.
-It’s quite the powerful song.
+It’s quite a powerful song.

 Rock was brought back to the spotlight through “ROCKET MAN” and what a nice tune this track is!
 Bass and guitars were riveting, OnoD’s vocals were insanely consistent and overflowing charisma.